Chart Color Schemes

 Educational attainment in Cardiff aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.7%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 14.8%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding such qualifications - advanced diplomas at 9.9% and certificates at 30.2%.
+Bachelor degrees are the most prevalent at 14.8%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.1%).
+Vocational credentials are held by 40.1% of residents aged 15 and above, with advanced diplomas at 9.9% and certificates at 30.2%.
 Educational participation is high, with 27.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education